Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/l/libwebp/README.md

     mostly follows the EasyBuilders one with some additional configuration options.

 ### 1.2.2 from CPE 22.06 on

   * Trivial version bump of the 1.2.0 EasyConfig.

+### 1.2.4 from CPE 22.12 on

+  * Trivial port of the EasyConfig of 1.2.2, but with some improvements to the sanity check borrowed from the EasyBuilders version.